King Charles III arrives in Canada to underscore its sovereignty after Trump annexation threats

 The king has more recently been showing support for Canada, including displaying Canadian military medals on his chest during a visit to a British aircraft carrier.

-After his arrival, Charles will drop the ceremonial first puck or ball during a street hockey game.
-He will also attend a community event and meet with Carney.
+Charles will also attended a community event and meet with Carney.
 Camilla will also participate in a swearing-in ceremony to become a Canadian privy councillor, a lifetime appointment that allows her to give advice about the country to the king.

 The king will return to the U.K. after Tuesday’s speech and a visit to Canada’s National War Memorial.